Neil94OS/AP_Oct_21/README.md

 "This is the second commit"

-"Changed added in dazzling_feature branch."
+"Changed made in dazzling_feature to provoke conflict."